cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 #### The SDK management teams may implement vulnerabilities while implementing SDKs

 Trail Of Bits was able to identify 7 different security concerns regarding the different CloudEvents SDKs.
-As the number of SDKs grows, it is expected that more vulnerabilities may be introduced, which can be used as vulnerable points in a system using CloudEvents.
+Although these issues have all been resolved, as the number of SDKs grows, it is expected that more vulnerabilities may be introduced, which can be used as vulnerable points in a system using CloudEvents.

 Mitigations: